IAmJonoBo/Chiron/TESTING_IMPLEMENTATION_SUMMARY.md

 ## Coverage Highlights

-- `src/chiron/service/routes/api.py` and `chiron.core` now have direct test coverage; CLI/observability/supply-chain modules remain untouched (explicitly omitted from coverage).
+- `src/chiron/service/routes/api.py`, `chiron.core`, and reproducibility helpers now land in coverage reports; CLI/observability/supply-chain modules remain untouched (explicitly omitted from coverage) leaving 1,200+ statements unexecuted.
-- Contract tests are still skipped when the Pact mock cannot bind to localhost, so contract coverage is effectively zero.
+- Pact interactions execute but stay synthetic; contract coverage continues to lack integration with real HTTP clients.

 ## Required Actions

-1. Extend coverage to the currently omitted subsystems (`chiron.deps/*`, CLI/service CLI flows) so we can tighten the threshold again.
+1. Extend coverage to the currently omitted subsystems (`chiron.deps/*`, orchestration flows, CLI) so we can tighten the threshold again and exercise remediation paths.
-2. Provide a sandbox-friendly contract strategy — e.g. run Pact on an ephemeral port and exercise real HTTP clients.
+2. Replace Pact's Ruby mock with an HTTP fixture or ephemeral port orchestration so contract tests deliver meaningful assertions without 130+ warnings.
 3. Continue hardening telemetry defaults to keep exporters quiet in CI and align docs with the new behaviour.

 ## Suggested Test Plan (Next Iteration)